Version Control For Planning

 What are the costs associated with version control tools?

-Costs vary widely, from free options like Google Docs to premium solutions like GitHub Enterprise.
-Evaluate your budget and needs before choosing.
+Costs vary depending on the tool and its features, ranging from free options like Google Docs to premium solutions like GitHub Enterprise.

 How do I get started with version control?